eclipse-archived/codewind-docs/docs/_documentations/installoncloud.md

 ### Adding registries in Che
 After Che is started and running, add the container registry that will be used with Codewind.
-- On OpenShift or other Kube platforms, you can push your images to any Docker registry, such as Dockerhub, Quay.io, Google Cloud Registry (GCR), and more.
+- On OpenShift or other Kube platforms, you can push your images to any Docker registry, such as Docker Hub, Quay.io, Google Cloud Registry (GCR), and more.
-- On IBM Cloud Private, you can push your image to any Docker registry *except* the internal Docker registry
+- On IBM Cloud Private, you can push your image to any Docker registry *except* the internal Docker registry.

 You'll need the following information to complete the instructions to add the registries:
   - Server: `<registry-to-push-images-to>`
   - Username: `<Your username>`
   - Password: `<Your password>`

-For information on adding deployment registries to Che, consult our [registry documentation](https://www.eclipse.org/codewind/dockerregistry.html)
+For information on adding deployment registries to Che, consult our [registry documentation](https://www.eclipse.org/codewind/dockerregistry.html).

 ## Creating the Codewind workspace

 ### Confirm the Docker registry secrets.
-Confirm that you added the docker registry secrets in the Che dashboard.
+Confirm that you added the Docker registry secrets in the Che dashboard.
 Go to **Administration**>**Add Registry** to check for the secrets.

 ### Creating the Codewind workspace with a Devfile
 The general format for creating a Che workspace via a factory is: